-Though Florigene are not required to undertake specific monitoring activity as a condition of approvals to grow and sell IFD-25958-3 in USA or South America, we will continue to monitor the production site areas in South America for the presence of our carnation, particularly in the area where the waste from the carnation production is recycled.
-Growers are expected to provide Florigene feedback on;
+Though specific monitoring activity is not required as a condition of approvals to grow and sell SHD-27531-4 in USA or South America, we monitor the production site areas in South America for the presence of wild populations of GM carnation, particularly in the area where the waste from the carnation production is recycled.
+We will continue to do this; Suntory staff visit the farms frequently and personally inspect the areas where flowers are discarded and the natural vegetation close to the growing areas for any escapes.

-- Any increase in disease susceptibility - Any unusual increases in the incidence or type of pests
+Growers are also expected to provide feedback on;

-- Report any adverse reactions to handling the flowers - Any incidence of genetic off types
+- Any increase in disease susceptibility - Any unusual increases in the incidence or type of pests - Report any adverse reactions to handling the flowers - Any incidence of off types (flowers with unexpected colour)